telerik/xamarin-forms-docs/controls/dataform/dataform-globalization.md

 ---
-title: Globalization
+title: Localization
-page_title: DataForm Globalization
+page_title: DataForm Localization
 position: 7
 slug: dataform-globalization
 ---

-# DataForm Globalization
+# DataForm Localization

-Globalizing an application is an important part of any development process as it ensures that your product can reach as many people as possible.The **RadDataForm** control provides a globalization mechanism which you can utilize to expand the reach of your audience and automatically visualize different strings for the headers, groups and placeholders depending on the culture of the device.
+Localizing an application is an important part of any development process as it ensures that your product can reach as many people as possible.The **RadDataForm** control provides a localization mechanism which you can utilize to expand the reach of your audience and automatically visualize different strings for the headers, groups and placeholders depending on the culture of the device.

 In the same way as the built-in mechanism for localizing .NET applications uses [RESX files](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2008/ekyft91f(v=vs.90)) and the classes in the **System.Resources** and **System.Globalization** namespaces, the RadDataForm control relies on similar setup to achieve the functionality.
-In order to globalize the visual elements used to represent the properties of RadDataForm's item, you need to set the **DataFormLocalizationManager.Manager** property to use a custom [ResourceManager](https://docs.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager?view=netframework-4.7.2).
+In order to localize the visual elements used to represent the properties of RadDataForm's item, you need to set the **DataFormLocalizationManager.Manager** property to use a custom [ResourceManager](https://docs.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager?view=netframework-4.7.2).
 This ResourceManager can be obtained through the default resx file which holds a list of key/value pairs.
-This article will show you how to set up the globalization.
+This article will show you how to set up the localization.

 > You can find information on how to add different resource files to your project on the following link - [String and Image Localization - Adding Resources](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/localization/text?tabs=windows#adding-resources)